sangar-si/ImageSegmentation/README.md

 # ImageSegmentation
-Image Segmentation project on Caravane dataset using UNet architecture from scratch using PyTorch
+Image Segmentation project on Carvana dataset using UNet architecture from scratch using PyTorch